 Better option: A glass of wine or seltzer water with a shot of alcohol.

-Better option: Nuts butter without added sugar.
+Better option: Nuts butters without added sugar.
 Some grocery stores allow you to grind your own.

 Dried fruit is already pretty sweet, but at least they’re natural sugars.
 However, many varieties have additional sweeteners added to them.